 Where does backpacking fall into this?
 Backpacking normally falls in the middle of the two.

 Typically it’s a two or more day hike or a less strenuous distance than a trek.
-Since it is multi-day, you will need to carry a pack with all of your equipment and clothing for the full trip.
+However, since it is multi-day, you will need to carry a pack with your equipment and clothing for the full trip.

 Overall, trip intensity can range from beginners to experts.